-Consistency with PID Objectives - since the Town and PID essentially serve the same customer base, and elected officials both serve the same population, reorganization into the Town would be consistent with PID's objectives.
+Since the Town and PID essentially serve the same customer base, and elected officials both serve the same population, reorganization into the Town would be consistent with PID's objectives.
 For these reasons, reorganization into the Town was rated a 3.
 However, relative to the other portfolios, reorganization into SFWPA is the least consistent with PID's objectives, and thus this portfolio was rated a 1 for this factor.